 Love is in the air this Valentine's Day in San Francisco.
-This insider's guide shows you where to find the best hideaways and intimate places for dinner or drinks.
+This 2024 insider's guide shows you the top things to do including where to find the best hideaways and intimate places for dinner or drinks.

 Read on to find the best restaurant menus, romantic bars, and a few hidden hotels.
 You will also find information about top events for the holiday, including SF Broadway performances and a few Valentine's Day bay cruises.

 This year, Valentine's Day is on a Wednesday night, so I've included activities for the weekends before and after so you have plenty of options.

 Disclaimer: I receive a small commission from some of the links on this page.

 The Great San Francisco Pillow Fight is an unsanctioned event each year.
 This means that no one is really in charge, there is no permit, and whether it happens or not depends on how many people show up.

 Most years, it is held at Justin Herman Plaza.
 It's open to everyone and starts at 5:50 pm on February 14.
 Make sure to arrive with your pillow in a bag.

 When the clock strikes 6 pm, it's time to begin the fun.
 Please don't hit anyone without a pillow in their hand (unless they want you to hit them)!

 Since this is an unsanctioned event and there is really no one in charge, details can change at anytime.

 You will find a Broadway show, Cirque du Soleil, and other great theater performances this February in San Francisco.
 All offer shows the weekend before, after and on Valentine's Day.